 The use of salbutamol, provided the level in the urine is less than 1000 ng/ml (dosage guideline max.
-1600 μg/24 h), and salmeterol by inhalation do not require a TUE, but should be declared on the doping control form at the time of testing.
+1600 μ g/24 h), salmeterol by inhalation and formoterol by inhalation (max.
+36 micrograms taken over 24 hours) do not require a TUE, but should be declared on the doping control form at the time of testing.
 These substances when used in other ways, for example orally (tablets), are still prohibited and require TUE's.

 Inhaled Asthma medications that include salbutamol are: Airomir, Atrodual, Buventol, Ipramol, Salipra, Ventilastin and Ventoline.
 Inhaled Asthma medications that include salmeterol are: Seretide and Serevent.
+Inhaled Asthma medications that include formoterol are for example: Foradil, Formoterol, Innovair, Oxis and Symbicort.